 The course examines contemporary German society and culture in an historical context.
 Topics include the political legacies of Nazism, East German communism, and the Student Movement of 1968; the role of religion in public life; Germany in a united Europe; immigration and changing concepts of Germanness; changing attitudes towards family, gender, and sexuality.
 Materials include scholarly essays, fiction, and film.
-Prereq: GERM 202, 209, or 210 for GERM 336; sophomore standing or permission of the instructor for GERM 336E; GERM 336E cross-listed with HIST 336; S. Klocke
+Prereq: GERM 202, 209, or 210 for GERM 336; sophomore standing or permission of the instructor for GERM 336E; GERM 336E cross-listed with HIST 336; STAFF they participate as regular students during their senior year.
+Students should identify the course in which they choose to do their project no later than the third term of their junior year and submit a preliminary topic and bibliography.
+With departmental approval students may undertake a project as an independent study.
+STAFF